The Basics: Overview

 How can I get my cholesterol checked?

 Your doctor will check your cholesterol levels with a blood test called a lipid profile.
-For this test, a nurse will take a small sample of blood from your finger or arm.
+A nurse will take a small sample of blood from your finger or arm for this test.

 There are other blood tests that can check cholesterol, but a lipid profile gives the most information.